Lady Mary Tudor: Early life and precedence

 Mary grew up in a house on the south-west side of St James Square, close to St James's Park and Whitehall palace, and from an early age she was surrounded by the high society of The Restoration.
-Unlike some of her half-siblings was acknowledged relatively early.
 Mary followed in her mother's footsteps, and began acting at a young age.
 She was a part of the many performances put on at Charles II's elaborate court.
 At age nine, she sang the part of the Roman god of desire, erotic love, attraction and affection, Cupid, alongside her mother, who was starring as Venus, in the play Venus and Adonis.